hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-24-set-up-pihole.md

 pihole -c
 ```

 and the resulting output will be a nice command line dashboard of some key PiHole statistics.
 You're probably going to be finetuning your blocklists and whitelists, as you go about your internet life, but as a starter, a very good collection of blocklists can be found at the [firebog](https://firebog.net/).
+A curated collection of whitelists can be found in the [Whitelist](https://github.com/anudeepND/whitelist#installation) repo.
+Remember to run `pihole -g`, whenever you update your lists.

 And there we have it!
 We have a functional PiHole on our WiFi network!